rets34/rets34.github.io/README.md

 # idk something something
-the code for my site
+some code for a site I made some time ago